je-clark/jeclark.net/content/_index.md

 My goal with this site is to publish Wireshark training guides and also formalize my thinking on the weird, esoteric ideas that alway seem to be running through my head.

+Go ahead and take a look at my [posts](/articles/) on the sidebar to the left.

 If you want to connect with me, feel free to reach out on [LinkedIn]('https://www.linkedin.com/in/je-clark/') and [GitHub]('https://github.com/je-clark').